MindscapeHQ/raygun4js/README.md

 `captureUnhandledRejections` - Automatically catch send errors relating to unhandled promise rejections.
 See [MDN for browser support](https://developer.mozilla.org/en-US/docs/Web/Events/unhandledrejection).

-`setCookieAsSecure` - Create cookies using the `; secure` thus cookies only work on HTTPS.
+`setCookieAsSecure` - If the cookies are being used (only used on browsers which don't support localStorage or sessionStorage) then they will be created using the `; secure` flag and thus cookies only work on HTTPS.

 An example: